LIFETIME PENSIONS FOR SERIOUS INJURIES

 Can I complete Job Training while on an L&I pension?

-L&I pensions only go to injured workers’ permanently incapable of returning to work.
+L&I’s lifetime pensions for injuries only go to injured workers’ permanently incapable of returning to work.
 If you succeed in completing job training, this counts as evidence that you can work, thus disqualifying you from a pension.
 However, if you fail in your attempt to complete job training, you are still eligible for the pension award.

 Can I return to work after receiving an L&I pension?